cemleme/ccfv/README.md

 ## How we built it && Challenges we ran into

-CCFV at the moment is running on 7 blockchains (Sepolia, Fuji, Mumbai, BNB Testnet, ...); using Chainlink CCIP, Functions, Automation and Price Feeds all at the same time.
+CCFV at the moment is running on 6 blockchains; using Chainlink CCIP, Functions, Automation and Price Feeds all at the same time.
 The most difficuly challange was testing all these components together in multiple chains.

 ## Accomplishments that we're proud of